ElhamFadel/SEO/README.md

 ***`SEO`*** stands for **“search engine optimization”**<br />
 It is a set of continuous operations that we carry out to make your website appear in the first results of search engines.
 ## How do search engines work ? 🤔
-Search engines filter the similar and appropriate words to your words that you put in the search portal, then the web spiders <br />
-builds an index that includes huge pages and then arranges them within the results page according to certain criteria and <br/>
-algorithms(Ranking Factors),and the result of your search differs from the result of your colleagues, meaning that the search <br/> results are customized for you.
+Search engines filter the similar and appropriate words to your words that you put in the search portal, then the web spiders builds an index that includes huge pages and then arranges them within the results page according to certain criteria and algorithms(Ranking Factors),and the result of your search differs from the result of your colleagues, meaning that the search <br/> results are customized for you.